wellrestedphp/wellrested/docs/source/router.rst

 Router-specific Middleware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-WellRESTed version 4 allows a Router to have a set of middleware to dispatch whenever it finds a route that matches.
-This middleware runs before the handler for the matched route, and only if a route matches.
+WellRESTed allows a Router to have a set of middleware to dispatch whenever it finds a route that matches.
+This middleware runs before the handler for the matched route, and only when a route matches.

 This feature allows you to build a site where some sections use certain middleware and other do not.
-For example, suppose your site has a public section that does not require authentication and a section that does require authentication.
+For example, suppose your site has a public section that does not require authentication and a private section that does.
 We can use a different router for each section, and provide authentication middleware on only the router for the private area.

 .. code-block:: php